 The effect of orthotic devices in the modification of hand deformities in rheumatoid arthritis is essentially unknown.
 Immobilization of acutely involved joints has long been known to provide symptomatic relief, and it was recently shown that immobilization also results in local improvement of joint involvement.
-(Fig.1,2) Beyond this, however, little is known about the prevention of deformities caused by rheumatoid diseases.
+(1) (2) Beyond this, however, little is known about the prevention of deformities caused by rheumatoid disease.

 There is little agreement as to the significance of multiple factors in causing rheumatoid hand deformities, but there is a consensus among most authorities that synovitis, capsular distension and instability are the primary etiologic features.
-Mechanical stresses and various types superimposed upon an unstable joint then result in progressive deformities.
-(Fig. 3, 4,5) Intimately associated with the soft tissue involvement is the destruction of articular cartilage and bone.
+Mechanical stresses of various types superimposed upon an unstable joint then result in progress deformities.
+(3) (4) (5) Intimately associated with the soft tissue involvement is the destruction of articular cartilage and bone.

-Many clinicians believe that prolonged splinting to protect diseased joints from the adverse effects of mechanical stress might prevent or retard the development of typical deformities.
+Many clinicians believe that prolonged splinting to protect diseased joint from the adverse effects of mechanical stress might prevent or retard the development of typical deformities.
 This contention, however, has not been established.
-The ideal splint, as described by Bennett, "must permit the normal planes of motion necessary for essential function. but block all faulty planes that result in functionally significant deformity."
-(Fig. 6)
+The ideal splint, as described by Bennett, "must permit the normal planes of motion necessary for essential function, but block all faulty planes that result in functionally significant deformity."
+(6)